 The magical midnight sun

 The eternal sun, polar day – the midnight sun is known by many names.
-Regardless of what you choose to call this natural phenomenon, it is a truly unique experience to visit Svalbard during the summer months when the days never end.
-Most people know about the midnight sun, but do you really know what causes the phenomenon?
+Regardless of what you choose to call this natural phenomenon, it is a truly unique experience to visit Svalbard during the spring and summer months when the days never end.
+Most people have heard about the midnight sun, but do you really know what causes the phenomenon?

 In Svalbard, the sun does not set between mid-April and the end of August.
 Why?
 During this period the North Pole faces the sun and the further north you are from the Arctic Circle, the longer the midnight sun shines.
 The Earth's axis is tilted at an angle of approximately 23°, which means that the sun does not disappear below the horizon if you are at high latitudes.
 In Svalbard, this means exposure to the sun around the clock.
 When the Earth's axis tilts the other way during the winter months, everything north of the Arctic Circle is instead hidden from the sun's rays.
 You then talk about polar night or midwinter darkness.